 You use doors every day of your life without thinking: push or pull, they all pretty much work the same way.
 But designers are trying to reimagine how a door might work.
-Klemen Torggler, an Australian designer, has been working on what he calls the Evolution Door for years now.
+Klemens Torggler, an Austrian designer, has been working on what he calls the Evolution Door for years now.

 Watch how it works: